quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/frameless-electron-window.md

   useContentSize: true,
   frame: false // <-- add this
   webPreferences: {
-    sandbox:false // to be able to import @electron/remote in preload script
+    sandbox: false // to be able to import @electron/remote in preload script
     // ...
   }
 })